 If you’re eligible for job-based insurance, you can consider switching to a Marketplace plan.
 But you won’t qualify for lower costs based on your income unless the job-based insurance don't pay at least 50% of your premium, is unaffordable (9.5% of family income for employee only insurance), or doesn’t meet minimum requirements (must be equivalent of a bronze plan sold on the marketplace).
 You also may lose any contribution your employer makes to your premiums.

 You are considered covered if you have a private insurance plan (there are limitations), Medicare, Medicaid, CHIP, COBRA, retiree coverage, TRICARE, VA health coverage, or some other kinds of health coverage.
-Otherwise you'll need to obtain coverage by April 1st, 2014.
+Otherwise you'll need to enroll in a plan that starts by May 1st, 2014 to avoid the fee.

 Please see our ObamaCare exemptions page for a list of those who do not have to obtain coverage in 2014.